Heracleum mantegazzianum: Similar species

-Many more species exist; in Europe, over 20 species are found of the genus Heracleum alone.
+Many more species exist; in Europe alone, there are over 20 species of the genus Heracleum.
 Few of these reach a similar size, and several are phototoxic to a lesser degree.
-Two other species, H. sosnowskyi and H. persicum, do reach similar sizes, and are equally noxious.
+However, two other species, H. sosnowskyi and H. persicum, do reach similar sizes, and are equally noxious.
 These three species, alongside H. lehmannianum and H. asperum, are sometimes grouped into a single species complex.